MENU

 University records

-All records of the university (paper or digital) are scheduled under Records Retention Schedule and Disposal Authorities (RRSDAs).
-Digital records scheduled for Selective Retention or Full Retention by the Archives may be transferred to the repository at the end of their total retention period.
+University records (paper or digital) are scheduled under Records Retention Schedule and Disposal Authorities (RRSDAs).
+Digital records designated for Selective or Full Retention may be transferred to the Archives at the end of their total retention period.
 Consult with the Records Management Archivist for more information.

 Private records

-Private donors of archival materials should think about the digital component of their records when developing a Donation Agreement with the Archives.
-Non-university digital records may be transferred to the repository if they are covered by an existing Donation Agreement.
+Private donors of archival materials may transfer digital records to the Archives under the terms of a Donation Agreement.
 Consult with the Acquisitions and Outreach Archivist for more information.